canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q1/QuestionText.md

     - A `main` method which initializes three `Fence` objects.
 The first should be coloured "Red", the second "Green", and the third should be "Yellow".
 Then, call the `paintColour` method on each of the fences to paint each fence brown.
 Each fence takes a different amount of paint.
 The first takes 25.5, the second 68.8, and the third 38.5.
-      After calling the paint Colour method, print the colours of the three fences, from first to last, each on their own line using the `toString` method you coded.
+      After each call to the paint colour method, print the colour of the fence object.
-    - Sample Output:
+    - Expected Output:
        ```
-        My paint colour is Brown
+        My paint colour is Brown.
-        My paint colour is Brown
+        My paint colour is Brown.
+        There is not enough Brown paint for this job.
-        My paint colour is Yellow
+        My paint colour is Yellow.
       ```